Expedition to Mostaganem (1558): Background

 In 1516, Mostaganem was seized by Hayreddin Barbarossa from his base of Algiers.
 He then strengthened its defences, and the city became a rival of Oran.
 From 1519, Barbarossa placed himself under the protection of the Ottomans, thereby transforming Mostaganem into an Ottoman dominion.

 Previous Spanish expeditions had taken place in 1543 and 1547, which failed as the Spanish forces were repulsed and then pursued in retreat by Turkish and tribal forces.

 The expedition of 1558 to retake Mostaganem from the Ottomans followed a string of Ottoman successes in the Mediterranean, especially with the Siege of Tripoli in 1551, and the evacuation of Al-Mahdiyeh by the Spaniards.
 Concurrently, the corsairs of Barbary were operating from their base in Algiers.

-Expedition
+Preparations

+The Count of Alcaudete made preparations in Spain to recruit sufficient troops for his expedition.
+He recruited many soldiers from the Spanish nobility.
+He was at the head of an army of 10 to 11,000 men partly inexperienced (he had received authorization to recruit 8,000) to which are added the 1,200 experienced soldiers from the place of Oran and artillery, some field and siege guns.
+6,000 men gathered in Cartagena under the orders of the Count and 5,000 men under the orders of one of his sons, Don Martin, embarked from Malaga.

+At the same time Hassan Pasha returned from an indecisive campaign in Fez in March–April 1558 when he learned of the preparations for a Spanish raid from Oran.

+To counter the Spaniards, Hassan Pasha's army then consisted of 15,000 men: 5,000 Turks and renegades, 1,000 spahis to which were added 6,000 cavalry, and 10,000 Arab infantry and according to B. de Moralès 8,000 seasoned soldiers, many Moorish infantry and 10,000 cavalry.